OHSU-Proteomics/Velos_Pro_Use/README.md

 _Slide 2_

-This instrument in the core is a basic linear ion trap from Thermo Finnegan.
-It is quite robust and is available for use by any OHSU researcher who has completed training from the OHSU PSR core staff.
+The Velos Pro Linear Ion Trap mass spectrometer is available for use by any OHSU researcher who has completed training from the OHSU PSR core staff.

 ---